-Under the Sexual Offences Act 2003, it is a criminal offence for any person in a position of trust (which may include

-Policy/standard members of Institute staff) to engage in sexual activity with someone who is under 18 years.
+Under the Sexual Offences Act 2003, it is a criminal offence for any person in a position of trust (which may include members of Institute staff) to engage in sexual activity with someone who is under 18 years.
 Intimate personal relationships between institute staff and students are banned under the Staff and Student Relationship Policy.

-Any employee at the Institute who encounters students at risk is in a position of trust, whether they meet the strict legal definition.
-Any sexual activity between employee in a position of trust and a child or Adult at risk, will be treated as a very serious disciplinary matter.
+Any employee at the Institute who encounters children is considered to be in a position of trust, whether or not they meet the strict legal definition.
+Any sexual activity between employee in a position of trust and a child, will be treated as a very serious disciplinary matter.

 Anyone who meets the legal definition of "position of trust" under the Sexual Offences Act 2003 and who engages in any sexual activity with a person under 18 is also committing a criminal offence, and such cases will be reported to the Police and the Local Authority Designated Officer (LADO).
 The Institute has a legal duty to report to the DBS any individual whom it believes ought to be placed on the list of individuals barred from working with children.
-For more information please refer to the Harassment and Sexual Misconduct policy and Staff and Student Relationship policy linked here.

-12.0 Child Protection & Adults at Risk (to be read in conjunction with

-Safeguarding and Prevent policy)
+12.0 Child Protection (to be read in conjunction with Safeguarding and Prevent policy)

 Child protection forms part of the Institutes Safeguarding responsibilities.
-The Institute has a safeguarding team and a Safeguarding and Prevent Policy and will report any suspicions or allegations of abuse of children or Adults at Risk to the to the Wiltshire Safeguarding Vulnerable People Partnership (MASH - Multi-agency safeguarding hub).
-The Institute has a responsibility to protect those under the age of 18 years from abuse and will report any suspicions or allegations of abuse students at risk to the appropriate Social Services officer.
+The Institute has a safeguarding team and a Safeguarding and Prevent Policy and will report any suspicions or allegations of abuse of children to the to the Wiltshire Safeguarding Vulnerable People Partnership (MASH - Multi-agency safeguarding hub).
+The Institute has a responsibility to protect those under the age of 18 years from abuse and will report any suspicions or allegations of abuse of children to the appropriate Social Services officer.
 Any such suspicions or allegations must be reported to the Designated Safeguarding Lead who will contact the appropriate authorities.
-For Adults at Risk, the safeguarding team will use the Wiltshire Adult Multi-Agency Safeguarding Hub (MASH) using the threshold matrix tool for decision making and additional guidance for reporting to Adult Safeguarding.

-Key guidance for child protection and Adult at risk:
+Key guidance for child protection: